webplatform/docs/guides/html_text/index.md

 === Quoting other sources ===

-Articles, blog posts, and reference documents will often quote sections of text from another document, called a ''block quote''.
+Articles, blog posts, and reference documents often quote sections of text from another document, called a ''block quote''.
-In HTML, this is marked up
+In HTML, this kind of quotation is marked up using the <code>&lt;blockquote&gt;</code> element.
-using the <code>&lt;blockquote&gt;</code> element for lengthy quotations, such as entire sentences, paragraphs, lists, etc.

 While, technically,
-a <code>&lt;blockquote&gt;</code> element can contain text, it is bad practice, and will probably cause your code to not validate.
+a <code>&lt;blockquote&gt;</code> element can directly contain text that is not enclosed in other elements, it is bad practice, and will probably cause your code to not validate.
-Instead, you should nest other elements inside it.
+Instead, you should nest other elements inside <code>&lt;blockquote&gt;</code>.
 When quoting from another source, you should use the same type of elements: when quoting a paragraph of text, use a paragraph tag; when quoting a list of items, use the list tags; and so on.